Marketing professionals are 376% more likely to report success when they set goals for themselves, according to the most recent industry survey.

 - Be Human - talk personably like you would speak to them face to face.

-- Use a Commercial Marketing solution - There are many like Hubspot and Active campaign, or Mailgun, mailchimp, constant contact or countless others.
+- Use a Commercial Marketing solution - There are many like Hubspot and Active campaign, Mailgun, Mailchimp, constant contact, or countless others.
 These will take care of a lot of the legal compliance, and allow mass mailing far above the limits of typical email services.
-The will also help with the deliverability, and bypassing spam filters.
+They will also help with the deliverability, and bypass spam filters.

 - Email regularly - This varies A LOT from business to business, and industry to industry; but at least once monthly - and probably closer to once weekly is better.